-The Austrian Tirol is one giant natural playground that invites those seeking thrills and spills.
-Discover the best outdoor adventures, from hiking to paragliding...
+The Austrian Tirol is one of those regions that you can't believe you didn't know existed.
+Discover the best outdoor adventures among the mountains, from hiking to paragliding...

 With its jagged mountains, sweeping alpine valleys and gushing rivers and streams, the Tirol in Austria could have been sculpted with active adventurers in mind.
 Hiking may be the most famous summer pastime, but you can also throw yourself into whitewater in a rubber ring, set off into the valleys on four legs and enjoy some world-class mountain biking (with batteries to power you if it gets too tough).
 If that's not enough, there's rock climbing, paragliding and even some summer skiing...